 Seville weather in December:

-Seville weather info provided by holiday-weather.com
+All weather info on this post was provided by holiday-weather.com

 I hope this has given you some winter sun inspiration 🙂 and reading this blog helped to beat those winter blues!

 Have you spent a winter in Spain?
-Where did you go?… tell me about it in the comments box below
+Where did you go?
+Tell me about it in the comments box below↓↓

 If you are visiting Spain you might also be interested in my blogs covering Spanish food & drink…